hvonck/rockstar/README.md

 * `Tommy is nobody` initialises the variable `Tommy` with the value `nobody`
 * `If Tommy is nobody` - will execute the following block if, and only if, the variable `Tommy` is equal to `nobody`

-The modifier `not`  will invert the meaning of the comparison, similar to `IS NULL / IS NOT NULL` in SQL.
+:heavy_check_mark: The modifier `not`  will invert the meaning of the comparison, similar to `IS NULL / IS NOT NULL` in SQL.
 The keyword `ain't` is an alias for `is not`.
 This usage runs contrary to idiomatic English, where "Tommy isn't anybody", "Tommy ain't nobody" and "Tommy ain't not nobody" somehow mean exactly the same thing.

-Rockstar also supports the following comparison syntax:
+:heavy_check_mark: Rockstar also supports the following comparison syntax:

 * `is higher/greater/bigger/stronger than` to denote 'greater than'
 * `is lower/less/smaller/weaker than` to denote 'less than'